-The Code is based upon the seven principles of public life which are set out below.
+The Code is based on the seven principles of public life, which are set out below.
 Elected members and co-opted members must have regard to these principles when fulfilling their role.

 Holders of public office should act solely in terms of the public interest.